onap/vnfrqts-requirements/docs/Chapter8.rst

 RPC, and receive data through each notification statement.

-R-28545 The xNF **MUST** conform its YANG model to RFC 6060, â€œYANG - A Data Modeling Language for the Network Configuration Protocol (NETCONF)â€�
+R-28545 The xNF **MUST** conform its YANG model to RFC 6060, "YANG - A Data Modeling Language for the Network Configuration Protocol (NETCONF)"

-R-29967 The xNF **MUST** conform its YANG model to RFC 6022, â€œYANG module for NETCONF monitoringâ€�.
+R-29967 The xNF **MUST** conform its YANG model to RFC 6022, "YANG module for NETCONF monitoring".

-R-22700 The xNF **MUST** conform its YANG model to RFC 6470, â€œNETCONF Base Notificationsâ€�.
+R-22700 The xNF **MUST** conform its YANG model to RFC 6470, "NETCONF Base Notifications".

-R-10353 The xNF **MUST** conform its YANG model to RFC 6244, â€œAn Architecture for Network Management Using NETCONF and YANGâ€�.
+R-10353 The xNF **MUST** conform its YANG model to RFC 6244, "An Architecture for Network Management Using NETCONF and YANG".

-R-53317 The xNF **MUST** conform its YANG model to RFC 6087, â€œGuidelines for Authors and Reviewers of YANG Data Model Documentsâ€�.
+R-53317 The xNF **MUST** conform its YANG model to RFC 6087, "Guidelines for Authors and Reviewers of YANG Data Model Documents".

-R-33955 The xNF **SHOULD** conform its YANG model to RFC 6991, â€œCommon YANG Data Typesâ€�.
+R-33955 The xNF **SHOULD** conform its YANG model to RFC 6991, "Common YANG Data Types".

-R-22946 The xNF **SHOULD** conform its YANG model to RFC 6536, â€œNETCONF Access Control Modelâ€�.
+R-22946 The xNF **SHOULD** conform its YANG model to RFC 6536, "NETCONF Access Control Model".

-R-10129 The xNF **SHOULD** conform its YANG model to RFC 7223, â€œA YANG Data Model for Interface Managementâ€�.
+R-10129 The xNF **SHOULD** conform its YANG model to RFC 7223, "A YANG Data Model for Interface Management".

-R-12271 The xNF **SHOULD** conform its YANG model to RFC 7223, â€œIANA Interface Type YANG Moduleâ€�.
+R-12271 The xNF **SHOULD** conform its YANG model to RFC 7223, "IANA Interface Type YANG Module".

-R-49036 The xNF **SHOULD** conform its YANG model to RFC 7277, â€œA YANG Data Model for IP Managementâ€�.
+R-49036 The xNF **SHOULD** conform its YANG model to RFC 7277, "A YANG Data Model for IP Management".

-R-87564 The xNF **SHOULD** conform its YANG model to RFC 7317, â€œA YANG Data Model for System Managementâ€�.
+R-87564 The xNF **SHOULD** conform its YANG model to RFC 7317, "A YANG Data Model for System Management".

-R-24269 The xNF **SHOULD** conform its YANG model to RFC 7407, â€œA YANG Data Model for SNMP Configurationâ€�.
+R-24269 The xNF **SHOULD** conform its YANG model to RFC 7407, "A YANG Data Model for SNMP Configuration".

-R-33946 The xNF **MUST** conform to the NETCONF RFC 4741, â€œNETCONF Configuration Protocolâ€�.
+R-33946 The xNF **MUST** conform to the NETCONF RFC 4741, "NETCONF Configuration Protocol".

-R-04158 The xNF **MUST** conform to the NETCONF RFC 4742, â€œUsing the NETCONF Configuration Protocol over Secure Shell (SSH)â€�.
+R-04158 The xNF **MUST** conform to the NETCONF RFC 4742, "Using the NETCONF Configuration Protocol over Secure Shell (SSH)".

-R-13800 The xNF **MUST** conform to the NETCONF RFC 5277, â€œNETCONF Event Notificationâ€�.
+R-13800 The xNF **MUST** conform to the NETCONF RFC 5277, "NETCONF Event Notification".

-R-01334 The xNF **MUST** conform to the NETCONF RFC 5717, â€œPartial Lock Remote Procedure Callâ€�.
+R-01334 The xNF **MUST** conform to the NETCONF RFC 5717, "Partial Lock Remote Procedure Call".

-R-08134 The xNF **MUST** conform to the NETCONF RFC 6241, â€œNETCONF Configuration Protocolâ€�.
+R-08134 The xNF **MUST** conform to the NETCONF RFC 6241, "NETCONF Configuration Protocol".

-R-78282 The xNF **MUST** conform to the NETCONF RFC 6242, â€œUsing the Network Configuration Protocol over Secure Shellâ€�.
+R-78282 The xNF **MUST** conform to the NETCONF RFC 6242, "Using the Network Configuration Protocol over Secure Shell".

 R-31809 The xNF **MUST** support the HealthCheck RPC.
 The HealthCheck RPC executes a xNF Provider-defined xNF HealthCheck over the scope of